Thad Brown: Bills supporting cast could be Super

 The answer might be in the muckety-muck.
 The moment the AFC turned dirty and grimy, that’s when the Bills started to rise.
 The Chiefs are good, but they’re not “The Chiefs” and this time, they must come to Orchard Park.
 The Ravens might be excellent, but no one will be confident Lamar Jackson can win a Super Bowl until they see it (fairly or otherwise).

-I don’t think that’s how a McDermott team will win a championship.
+I also don’t think that’s how a McDermott team will win a championship.
 They’ll do it with depth.
 They’ll do it with plays coming from all over the roster.
+They’ll do it with players who will be the stars in the moments they are needed.
 It will be the sum of 53 1/11th’s.

 Be skeptical about that plan if you want, but if McDermott can get playoff winning plays out of Kaiir Elam, there’s nothing this season that’s impossible.